-- 1. The risk report shows the risk inputs from each individual item of information but not their relative importance: some clearly influence the risk judgement more than others. - 2.
-The idea for the risk summary box is to summarise those elements that have most influenced the risk judgement: to bring out the main risk picture. - 3.
+- 2. The idea for the risk summary comment is to summarise those elements that have most influenced the risk judgement: to bring out the main risk picture. - 3.
 The summary brings attention to the key issues that have raised the risk and should not simply repeat the information already in the risk report. - 4.
 A paragraph should be enough to do this, with no more than three or four sentences and maybe less.
 Even better, simply state the risk items that have caused you most concern about the risk. - 5.
 Concentrate only on why you gave the particular risk level not how you will manage it because this should be in the management plan for the risk. - 6.
 If there are no issues raising risk then there is no need to write much in the summary box.
 You can spend more time on the management plan instead.

-5.3 Managing the risk
+4.3 Managing the risk

 Risk assessment and management go hand-in-hand.
 As you assess people, you will automatically think about what needs to be done to manage the emerging risks.
-Hence GRiST provides management boxes against each question.
+Hence GRiST provides management action boxes with each question.
 When the risk item has been answered, if it triggers an idea about how to manage the associated risk, the idea should be recorded in the management box for that item but only if it is specific to that item.
 Otherwise, make a note of it for attaching to a more appropriate item later.
-You could even drop it temporarily into the management tab that is always present on the side of the assessment (see Figure 2); then you can move it to the more appropriate question when you get there.
+You could use the Safety Plan (accessible through the Safety Plan button at the top of the screen) to keep a note of management actions; then you can move it to the more appropriate question when you get there.